-The maximum amount of automatic insurance cover is limited to \$2,000,000.
+If you're an eligible employee, you will automatically receive this amount of Income Protection cover up to \$240,000 per annum.
 This is known as the Automatic Acceptance Limit (AAL).
-Australian Retirement Trust will let you know what is required if your cover is over the AAL.
+Australian Retirement Trust will let you know what is required if Income Protection cover is over the AAL.